Trade directory · Wahpeton metro · North Dakota

 5

-Upon approval, receive electrical contractor license valid for 3 years with continuing education requirements for renewal
+Once approved, receive electrical license valid for 3 years.
+Complete 24 hours continuing education for each renewal cycle and submit renewal application with fees.

 § D · Field notes